pixelhumain/communecter/README.md

 	try representing in a mixit up interface
 Sitemap
 ===========
+- Entry point
+	- The platform's content information is fully open
+	- loging in give access to
+		- notifications
+		- creating an Organization
+		- participating
+		- and much more
 - Dashboard
 	- Organization of type Association (NGOs)
 		- List of associations